Inside: Kindergarten books are vitally important for early readers, and these are some of our favorites. Check them out!

-Kindergarten Books are Essential for Early Readers!
+Kindergarten Books are Essential for Young Readers!

 Watching my oldest son’s development while he was in kindergarten was nothing short of amazing.

 He began the year mesmerized by books but not at all able to read them.
-Yet, by the time June came around, he had his own stack of awesome kindergarten books (all of which he could read fluently,) he knew exactly which stories were “just right” for him in our school library (ok, ok — so I may be his school librarian — but it’s exciting nonetheless!!), and he would stay up way past his bedtime reading with his special book light.
+Yet, by the time June came around, he had his own stack of awesome books for kindergarten readers (all of which he could read fluently,) he knew exactly which stories were “just right” for him in our school library (ok, ok — so I may be his school librarian — but it’s exciting nonetheless!!), and he would stay up way past his bedtime reading with his special book light.

 It was incredible.
-And, of course, it made my book loving heart so, so happy.
+And, of course, it made my book-loving heart so, so happy.

-What Makes a “Good” Kindergarten Book?
+What Makes a “Good” Book for Kindergartners?

 When our children begin kindergarten, most of us typically have one thought in mind: my child will read this year!
 After all, is there anything more synonymous with kindergarten than this singular goal?

 Believe it or not, larger fonts really make a difference for new readers!
 Larger fonts have been linked to a boost in decoding skills, in addition to greater fluency and enhanced comprehension.
-Larger text is also much less intimidating to new readers, as pages inherently have more white space and less words.
+Larger text in kindergarten books is also much less intimidating to new readers, as pages inherently have more white space and less words.
 It allows children to easily see where their eyes should go next.

 Simplicity is key for new readers.
 Why?
 The longer the sentence, the more confusion your child will feel.
 Remember — kindergarten books are for those kids who are just learning to read.
 That means they have not yet mastered fluency and speed, nor do they understand the nuances of punctuation.
 And forget about a sentence extending over a page turn — these are the things that do nothing but frustrate our new readers.
 Thus, short and simple is key!

-Repetitive kindergarten books are like the pot of gold at the end of the rainbow.
+Repetitive books for kindergarteners are like the pot of gold at the end of the rainbow.
 These are the best!
 This type of story includes both repetitive structures and vocabulary words.
 Repetition in early readers allows children to master new words and skills.
 On their first read through, a child may stumble and pause frequently as they sound out what they see on the page.
 Yet, the more frequently they read a passage, sentence or word, the more flow and fluency will improve.
 The best part?
 When fluency improves, so does confidence.

-Illustrations provide Supportive Clues
+Illustrations Provide Supportive Clues to Early Readers

 Illustrations in kindergarten books should not just be engaging, but they should also provide supportive, or “context” clues to the reader.
 This means that a great early reader contains pictures that correspond to the text, support both the plot and mood of the book, and help readers decode unknown vocabulary words.